 - The recent changes suggested on the evening of 13th September 2020 via circular 46/2020, allowed fund managers to assist the switch to other funds by unitholders.

 How will the new SEBI Circular affect Multi-Cap Funds?

 - The added risk due to the inclusion of more small-cap and mid-cap stocks, may not necessarily mean higher return as portfolio constraints may keep the fund manager from creating supernormal returns

 - Multi-cap funds will witness portfolio churning as fund managers adapt to the new norm.
 The securities closer to the borderline of market cap classifications, for example, 101st or 251st stock, will demand portfolio churning as they witness volatility

 - Adherence to the new requirements will trigger rebalancing across multi-cap portfolios.
-However, on Sunday, SEBI further clarified that rebalancing is not the only option available to multi-cap funds
+However, the SEBI further clarified that rebalancing was not the only option available to multi-cap funds.

 What does it mean for Small-cap, Mid-cap, and Large-cap stocks?